4-Year Undergraduate Curriculum

 * For a list of pre-approved Complementary Studies Electives, please click here.

-***Students are advised to take Special Topic Course: Computational Methods for Engineers, in lieu of MACM 316, starting in 1141, while the new course label is being approved by Senate.
+***Students are advised to take Special Topic Course: Computational Methods for Engineers, in lieu of MACM 316, starting in Spring 2014, while the new course label is being approved by Senate.
 Students with credit for MACM 316 cannot take this course for further credit.

 1 Equivalent to CMPT 105W